Zinsser Primers Best For All Painting Applications

 Zinsser Smart Primer cross-links oil and acrylic to offer increased bonding power with substantially lower VOC.
 Think of Smart Prime as the successor to Cover Stain.

-Smart Prime dries within two hours and is Rostoleums most advanced primer.
+Smart Prime dries within two hours and is Rostoleum’s most advanced primer.

 Peel Stop Binding Primer

-Peel Stop Primer will blanket old blistering paint providing a thin transparent layer that covers the existing surface to prevent further peeling.
+Peel Stop Primer will blanket old blistering paint, providing a thin transparent layer that covers the existing surface to prevent further peeling.

-Peel stop will also mitigate light exterior paint peel, but we recommend applying Peel Stop after the surface has been lightly scrapped and sanded for best results.
+Peel Stop will also mitigate light exterior paint peel, but we recommend applying Peel Stop after the surface has been lightly scraped and sanded for best results.Â

 Mold Killing Primer